SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/03-heap/01-heap.md

     }

     private void ensureCapacity() {
-        if (count == heap.length) { // If the count is equal to the length that the array is full.
+        if (count == heap.length) { // Check if the array is full.
-           // resizes the array with double the length of the current array (length * 2). int[] newHeap = new int[heap.length * 2];
+           // Resizes the array with double the length of the current array. int[] newHeap = new int[heap.length * 2];
             System.arraycopy(heap, 0, newHeap, 0, size);
             heap = newHeap;